Doulet-Media/Doulet-AI-Assistant/README.md

 ## Tips for Best Results

 1. **Be Specific**: The more specific your selected text, the better the answer
+2. **Ask Questions**: For best results, select text that forms clear questions (ends with ? or contains question words)
-2. **Try Different Models**: Experiment with different AI models for various types of questions
+3. **Try Different Models**: Experiment with different AI models for various types of questions
-3. **Adjust Creativity**: Use lower values for factual answers, higher values for creative responses
+4. **Adjust Creativity**: Use lower values for factual answers, higher values for creative responses
-4. **Use Context**: Select relevant paragraphs or sections for better context
+5. **Use Context**: Select relevant paragraphs or sections for better context
+6. **Detailed Responses**: The extension automatically provides comprehensive answers with examples and explanations
+7. **Enhancement Feature**: If the initial response is too short, the extension will automatically retry for more detail
+8. **Non-Questions**: For statements or non-questions, the extension provides helpful guidance on how to improve your selection

 ## Troubleshooting